History and culture of breastfeeding: Early history

-In the Egyptian, Greek and Roman empires, women usually fed only their own children.
+In Egypt, Greece and Rome, women usually fed only their own children.
 However, breastfeeding began to be seen as something too common to be done by royalty, and wet nurses were employed to breastfeed the children of the royal families.
 This was extended over the ages, particularly in Western Europe, where noble women often made use of wet nurses.
 The Moche artisans of Peru (1–800 A.D.) represented women breastfeeding their children in ceramic vessels.

-Shared breastfeeding is still practised in many developing countries when mothers need help to feed their children.
+Shared breastfeeding is still practiced in many developing countries when mothers need help to feed their children.

+Classical mythology

+In the myth of Heracles, the infant hero was abandoned and brought by either Zeus or Hermes to the sleeping Hera to nurse.
+When the goddess awoke, she pulled the child from her breast, and the milk that spilled forth created the Milky Way.
+In another version, Athena presents Heracles to Hera as an abandoned baby, whom the goddess suckled.
+When he bit her, she pulled him away in pain, and Athena returned him to his mortal parents.
+Several authors and scholars state this was what gave Heracles his divine strength.

+Cimon and Pero, Charles Mellin (c.
+1628).

+A Roman exemplum sees a man named Cimon, sentenced to death by starvation, visited by his daughter, Pero.
+Pero breastfeeds her father to save him and, when the act is discovered by his jailers, both are pardoned.
+The story was used as an example of filial piety.

 Islam

 In the Qur'an, it is stated that a child should be breastfed if both parents agree: